neuronsimulator/nrn/docs/install/debug.md

 ###### Avoiding Measurement Overhead with `NRN_PROFILE_REGIONS`

-For profiling like Caliper, merely measuring the execution time has negligible overhead.
+When profiling with Caliper, careful instrumentation can ensure that measuring execution does not incur significant overhead.
+It's important to avoid instrumenting very small code regions to minimize performance impact.
-However, with LIKWID, starting and stopping measurement using high-level API like `LIKWID_MARKER_START()` and `LIKWID_MARKER_STOP()` can introduce significant overhead, especially when instrumentation covers small code regions.
+However, with LIKWID, starting and stopping measurement using high-level API like `LIKWID_MARKER_START()` and `LIKWID_MARKER_STOP()` can introduce relatively high overhead, especially when instrumentation covers small code regions.
-This is the case in NEURON, where we instrument all simulation phases and individual mechanisms' state and current update kernels.
+This is the case in NEURON as we instrument all simulation phases and individual mechanisms' state and current update kernels.
-In small examples, such overhead could slow down execution by 10x.
+In small models, such overhead could slow down execution by 10x.

 To avoid this, NEURON provides an environment variable `NRN_PROFILE_REGIONS` to enable profiling for specific code regions.
 For example, let's assume we want to understand hardware performance counters for two phases: